J-SUPHA/J-SUPHA/README.md

 <p align="center">
 I am interested in the power of logic.
-I beleive that logic ,and as an extension technology, is necessary to keeping people and entities relevant.
+I believe that logic ,and as an extension technology, is necessary to keeping people and entities relevant.
 I could say that technology has and can change the world but come on.
 Hasn't it already.
 Not so say there is nothing to more